rahadinabudiman/fiberStore/README.md

 - Add to cart: Customers can add products to their shopping cart.
 - View cart: Customers can see a list of products that have been added to the shopping cart.
 - Remove from cart: Customers can delete products from the shopping cart.
-- Checkout and Payment: Customers can proceed to checkout and make payment transactions.
+- Checkout and Payment: Customers can proceed to checkout and make payment TransactionDetails.
 - User Authentication: Customers can create accounts, log in, and manage their profiles.

 ## Technologies Used